noahspriggs/panicbeats/README.md

 Project Statement
 -----------------
 Audacity, an audio manipulation tool, was initially developed by Dominic Mazzoni and Roger Dannenberg in 1999.
 It became open source in 2000.
 Hosted on SourceForge, Audacity is maintained by a passionate group of open source contributors.
 However there are still many features desired by the user base.
-	We propose an analysis of the audio capturing and modifying techniques that are included in the recording software Audacity.
-We will investigate tools and algorithms Audacity uses for recording and editing waveform audio.
+	We proposed an analysis of the audio capturing and modifying techniques that are included in the recording software Audacity.
+We investigated tools and algorithms Audacity uses for recording and editing waveform audio.

 Approach & Deliverables
 -----------------------